-HOTEL INC is a leader in Warren County, Kentucky for solutions to the affordable housing crisis and homelessness.
-Our mission is to provide pathways to stable housing, community resources, building relationships, quality food, and serving our neighbors.
 We invite financial institutions, developers, builders, property managers, and everyday citizens to work alongside agencies like HOTEL INC to address real barriers to flourishing in our community.
+The work of HOTEL INC is supported fully by individual donors, grants, community partners, and event sponsors.

 - We believe that every person, no matter how adverse the circumstances, is redeemable by God and can live a life of meaning and purpose